aiven/devportal/docs/products/kafka/howto/tiered-storage-overview.rst

 Gain a visual understanding of your tiered storage expenses:

-- **Hourly Expense**: Visualize your hourly expenses through graphical representation.
+- **Hourly expense**: Visualize your hourly expenses through graphical representation.
-- **Total Cost and Forecast**: Get a clear picture of your overall costs and receive a forecast based on current trends.
+- **Total Cost and forecast**: Get a clear picture of your overall costs and receive a forecast based on current trends.

 Detailed storage overview
 -------------------------